surenv1123/CashRegister/README.md

 System will display Final Shooping Cart items with Quantity ,Discount details,Total cost.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+Visual Studio 2017

+### Installing

+A step by step series of examples that tell you how to get a development env running Run this application as a console application

 ## Contributing

 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.